RateSafi blog

 How to Get the Best Deal

-- Compare total value — The provider giving the most KES is the cheapest, period
+- Compare total value, the provider giving the most KES is the cheapest

-- Consider the full cost for your amount — Some providers are better for small transfers, others for large ones
+- Consider the full cost for your amount, some providers suit small transfers better than large ones

 The Bottom Line

 We compare 12 providers and show exactly what your recipient gets.
-No hidden fees, no surprises.
+No hidden surprises.

 Compare True Rates →Disclaimer: Exchange rates fluctuate throughout the day.
 The examples above use rates at time of writing.
 Always verify current rates before transferring.
 RateSafi may earn commissions from providers mentioned.